5 Ways To Kill Time During Your Next Layover

 If “I Spy” or an airport scavenger hunt isn’t your cup of tea, simply grabbing a snack and sitting down to people-watch can be a great way to pass time before your flight.

 If you do a fair amount of traveling, it can be easy for one trip to blend into another.
 You might begin to forget the details that made each trip so special.
 Consider, then, purchasing a travel journal and taking the time to write in it during your layovers.
 This can be a great time to reflect on the people you meet, the food you try, and the experiences you have while traveling to different places.

-Another option would be to keep a travel blog, which you can also work on during layovers so long as you have access to a laptop or tablet.
+Another option would be to keep a travel blog, which you can also work on during layovers so long as you have access to a laptop or tablet (hopefully you bring on in your carry-on luggage).
 Most airports these days offer free public Wi-Fi—and even at the ones that don’t, you have the option to purchase Internet access or ask an airport employee for the Wi-Fi password.
 Worst-case scenario, you can write out your travel blog post in a word processing document and publish it to your blog the next time you’re able to connect to the Internet.
 No matter how you go about it, keeping some sort of travel blog or journal is a great way to reflect on your travel experiences.

 These are just a few of the best ways to pass time during your next layover; many of these are very inexpensive or even free as an added bonus!
 With these ideas in mind, you can keep yourself occupied until it’s time to board your next flight.